McDusia/railwayPath/README.md

 ## Introduction
 The main goal of the paper was to create a system that aids in finding new train routes.
 Designing new sections of train routes is a complex task.
-This is an \textbf{optimization problem}, where the aim is to find the best solution from all feasible solutions.
+This is an optimization problem, where the aim is to find the best solution from all feasible solutions.
 Similar problems are designing new sections of roads or finding the best path for pipelines.
 Still, most of these problems are being resolved manually, only with a little support by computer software.
-The cause of problems being resolved manually is due to the fact that there are \textbf{many factors}\cite{clues_to_optimization} which have an impact on the optimal solution and a lot of them are difficult to take into account in computer software (for instance people, government preferences).
+The cause of problems being resolved manually is due to the fact that there are many factors, which have an impact on the optimal solution and a lot of them are difficult to take into account in computer software (for instance people, government preferences).
 Despite this, software, which can improve and automate the process of choosing the optimal solution, even in some part, are desired, because they can significantly reduce costs.
 In the paper the main focus is on supporting choosing the optimal new section of train route mainly based on information about parcels, which the route will be going through.
 Train Route Choice Support System gives an estimated price of drawing a specific route and provides extra information with tips for specialised engineers.
 This therefore aids in choosing the optimal trace.

-There are \textbf{a few solutions on the market}\cite{Ferrovia}\cite{Rail_Simulation}, but they are expensive and there is no possibility to adjust them to customer needs.
+There are a few solutions on the market, but they are expensive and there is no possibility to adjust them to customer needs.
 What is more, all developed solutions do not consider fields' prices and do not optimize their prices.
 Train Route Choice Support System is designed to reduce costs using information about parcels, which has not been implemented in any available solutions.

 ## Related Work
 \section{Related work}